 I know many people find Christmas trees before Halloween annoying but not everyone hates the early welcoming of the holiday season.
 I wanted to hug some random woman the other day at Hobby Lobby because she was buying Christmas ornaments and embellishments….in October.
 It warmed my heart.
 Really.

 Now let me get down to why I’m here.
 If you have been reading my posts for a while, you have seen the previous, AMAZING, Swap It Like It’s Hot posts.
-Basically, my BFF Charlotte from Ciburbanity, came up with the idea to have a bunch of wacky bloggers go thrift store shopping (a la Macklemore and Ryan Lewis) and send their amazing finds to other bloggers to work their magic.
-(PSSST….be sure to scroll all the way to the bottom of the post to find the links to all the other blogs participating in this swap.)
+Basically, my BFF Charlotte from At Charlotte’s House came up with the idea to have a bunch of wacky bloggers go thrift store shopping (a la Macklemore and Ryan Lewis) and send their amazing finds to other bloggers to work their magic.

 Let me show you what I got from Shanna from Restoration Redoux.

 The first thing that caught my eye was the fleur-de-lis.
 I am going to tell you now, I did not make it over.
 I thought about spray painting it and adding it to a gallery wall but it just wasn’t working out.
-I have tucked it away to use as a stencil someday.
+It is tucked it away to use as a stencil someday.

 Onto the birds!
 I have a thing for birds.
 My grandmother loved birds and, over the years, I find myself adding them more and more into my decor.
 Funny how things like that happen.